Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 > #if is tested at compile-time.
 When its condition returns true, that block of code is compiled, otherwise it is not compiled.

+Cautin: there is no #else, just use else.

 Using this feature, code can be conditionally compiled and included in the resulting executable, depending on the target environment (development, test, release) or target platform (different OS's).

 This technique is used in the _Basic_ module to load specific code depending on the OS: